MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

     ![IntellSense showing module members](media/vs-getting-started-python-10-import3.png)

-1. Finish by importing the `sin`, `cos`, and `radians` members, noticing the auto-completions available for each.
+1. Finish by importing the `sin`, `cos`, and `radians` members, noticing the autocompletions available for each.
 When you're done, your code should appear as follows:

     ```python
     import sys